freebsd/freebsd-quarterly/2020q4/embedded-lab.md

 to the board's ethernet port (assuming it has one).
 This allows a clean system for each run, and allows complete control over the network interfaces to support netbooting and other development.
-The jail will have a basic set of FreeBSD installed that matches the board.
+The jail will have a basic set of FreeBSD packages installed that matches the board.

 Part of the API will also allow power cycling the board to aid in debugging.
 This part is relatively extensible, so adding additional